codatio/starter-project-nextjs-codat/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and example requests from [Codat](https://docs.codat.io/docs).

+## What is Codat?

+Codat is the universal API for small business data.
+We provide real-time connectivity to enable software providers and financial institutions to build integrated products for their small business customers.

+Small businesses run on many different platforms.
+Codat gives these platforms a standard way to connect with each other so they can move data around seamlessly at scale.

 ## Getting started

 You'll need your API key first - read our guide to [getting authorized](https://docs.codat.io/reference/authentication).